Ten Ways The iPhone Changed Our Culture

-For the iPhone’s ten year anniversary, we list ten things Apple changed forever.
+For the launch of the iPhone Xs and iPhone Xr launches, we list ten things Apple changed forever.

 The iPhone was a real innovation.
 My litmus test for innovation is whether all of the products and a category become similar to the innovative entrant.
 For example, there weren’t many horses and buggies after the motor vehicle.
 By this test, some technologies like microwaves or hybrid cars would not be considered innovative, at least not as innovative.
 Beneficial things, but not useful enough to render what came before completely obsolete.
 There is no doubt whether this applies to the iPhone; phones looked and behaved much differently before the iPhone, and now we all have iPhones or iPhone-like multitouch smartphones.

 We published a viral post about how the iPhone was developed, and it wasn’t as straightforward and smooth as you would imagine.

 Now we are going to look at the impact of the iPhone.
 Another marker of innovation is that is changes society in ways far beyond the product itself.
 It revolutionalizes its own industry, it changes or eliminates adjacent industries, and it creates entirely new ones.

 Why are we talking about product innovation?
 What does that have to do with brands?
 Innovation is the biggest agent of change for brands.
 Innovation is one of three things that can unseat established brands, the others being societal trends in tastes and the economy.
 Mobile phone brands before the iPhone and after are completely different, as you will see below.

 Reduced what people were willing to pay for software.

 We went from gladly paying $60 for software to scoffing at $6.

 Have you ever been browsing the App Store or the Google Play Store and thought: “5.99 for an app?
 That seems expensive.”
 Well, we were willing to pay far more than that.
 Before the iPhone and the App Store, it was common to pay $60 for software.